rmsk2/rustpwman/README.md

 The third implemented option is the possibility to copy an entry as a whole to the clipboard by spawning a process that runs a program which is able to transfer the data it receives via stdin to the clipboard.
 As Rust uses the UTF-8 character encoding this works best when the tool used for this purpose also expects its data in UTF-8.

-As an additional workaround there is a possibility to load data from a file into an existing entry using the `Load entry` menu entry.
+As an additional workarounds there is a possibility to load data from a file into an existing entry using the `Load entry` menu entry and to export the contents of an entry as a QR code.

 # Configuration or the functionality of the `cfg` command